 As part of a routine, in the early grades, our children learn basic Bible stories and learn to retell them.
 Students begin to recognize sin, forgiveness, and the love of Jesus.
 They continue to be reassured that Jesus loves them dearly as His precious children.
-Their behavior should gradually begin to respond to their love for God, and wanting to be Christians in this world.
 As children get older, when self-esteem and peer pressure challenges arise, our hope is that our children will begin to recognize it is Whose you are that determines your worth.
-Our Heavenly Father has unconditional love for them.

 Our chapel services on Wednesdays give us the chance to worship God together as a family.
 We have three age-appropriate chapel services geared toward each of our divisions: pre-school, elementary school and middle school.
 Once a month our students from K-8 worship together as a family with chapel buddies from different grades sitting together.
 Our classes also have the opportunity to lead chapel services.
 Music is a big part of our worship services.
 Parents are always welcome to come and worship with us.

 STATEMENT OF FAITH

 Redeemer is dedicated to meeting the needs of our community and changing lives through Jesus Christ.
 We combine simple, life-focused messages, a welcoming atmosphere, and a diverse set of ministries for today’s family and beyond.

 We are a growing part of the worldwide family of Christian believers.
 As Christians, we recognize that we are imperfect and sinful and that we need a merciful and loving God who accepts us as we are.
 We believe that God showed His true love for us by sending His Son, Jesus Christ, to be the perfect sacrifice for our sins, so that we could become God’s children.